Quick Start

 end

-The @ prefix marks a module attribute, unlike local variables, they survive across calls to on_tick.
-The :: script lifetime means they persist until the script is hot-reloaded.
+The @ prefix marks a module attribute — unlike local variables, they survive across calls to on_tick.
+Attributes default to script lifetime: they persist until the script is hot-reloaded.
 See Attributes & Lifetimes for the full picture.

 Next step: